Q: How do I get decent small business tech support when I’m a freelancer or can’t afford a managed services plan from one of the big IT shops?

 You’d be amazed at how many companies have sprung up to fix just the thing that is standing in your way right now.

-Well, that’s because people started to use and break their mobile phones.
-Because nature abhors a vacuum, and original manufacturer repair costs, specialist service providers have filled the low-cost local-repair niche.
+Because nature abhors a vacuum (and original manufacturer repair fees – looking at you, Apple) specialist service providers have filled the low-cost local-repair niche.

 If your problem is common enough, someone will have specialised to the point that their business does that one thing so well and so cheaply that they become the go-to provider for that problem.

 Just do a quick internet search for your problem in plain language and see what comes up in your area.

 You might be a freelancer yourself, or a busy professional who needs some flexibility in how you get tech support.

 Well, this won’t be a surprise to you, but freelance IT and digital professionals exist and are doing well on their lonesome.
 Some don’t mind providing ad-hoc tech support to others in the same boat.

 These folks will probably be cheaper than your standard IT-MSP because they can’t/ won’t provide the depth of support or guarantee 24/7 service like the big brands.